SharonLutz/reverseMAthread/README.md

 # an update for one of the package dependencies
 install.packages(c("Rcpp","RcppEigen", "curl"), quiet=T)

+#this package does not install automatically, but is needed by TwoSampleMR
+install.packages("psych")

 devtools::install_github("MRCIEU/TwoSampleMR") # this is a dependency not present in R CRAN, it should be installed before reverseC

 devtools::install_github("SharonLutz/reverseC",quiet=T)